-- 1. Explain the role of an Engineer as a problem solver. - 2.
+- 1. Explain the importance of engineering profession in the world. - 2.
 Identify multi-disciplinary approach required in solving an engineering problem - 3.
-Analyze a given problem using process of engineering problem analysis. - 4.
-Build simple systems using engineering design process. - 5.
-Analyze engineering solutions from sustainability perspectives. - 6.
-Use basics of engineering project management skills in doing projects. - 7.
-Demonstrate data acquisition and analysis skills using a tool.
+"Build a mechanism for a given application" - 4.
+Design a mechatronic system using arduino and electronic components - 5.
+Analyze engineering solution from sustainability perspectives.